subiabre/phpmetro/README.md

 }
 ```

-There we started our test and added a sample. ***Samples*** are just internal arrays that store several values.
+There we started our test and added a 'Test' sample. *Samples* are just internal arrays that store several values.
 We generate them by calling `addSample`.
 This function takes a name, a sample size or length (that is the size of the array) and a function.

-This function will be called as many times as specified in the second parameter (100).
+The passed function will be called as many times as specified in the second parameter, 100 in our example.

 >The function passed will need to **return a value** in order to create a sample record.
 If it does not return any value, that iteration will be ignored from the record and our sample will not be of the specifed size.

-Samples are *ideally* added on `setUp`.
+Samples are ideally added on `setUp`.
 This method will run first, however notice that this method will only run once and not before each test.
 Also notice, tests in PHPMetro aren't isolated nor need they to run isolated.

-You can add samples on your tests, but it's recommended and expected that you add your samples here before performing any tests.
+You can add samples later on your tests, but it's recommended and expected that you add your samples here before performing any tests.

 #### 3. Analysing and performing tests on our sample